-You can also offer to edit the vacation videos and photos of other people who are not so creative and tech savvy.
-There are many divers who buy their own underwater cameras to capture their adventures but have no idea what to do with them afterwards.
+You can also offer to edit the vacation videos and photos of other people who are not so creative and tech-savvy.
+There are many divers who buy their own underwater cameras to capture their adventures but have no idea what to do with them afterward.
 You can offer your editing services as part of your photography gig.

-Here are some samples of how other have sold their editing service on Fiverr:
+Here are some samples of how others have sold their editing service on Fiverr: